splunk/public-o11y-docs/admin/references/data-retention.rst

 Data retention in Log Observer
 ============================================

 The retention period for indexed logs in Splunk Log Observer is 30 days.
-If you send logs to S3 through the Infinite Logging feature, then the data retention period depends on the policy you purchased for your Amazon S3 bucket.
-To learn how to set up Infinite Logging rules, see :ref:`logs-infinite`.

 .. _oncall-data-retention: